colorincode/colorincode-starter-bp/README.md

 ## Changelog and updates 🔔
+### **Version 1.0.7** 07-30-2024
+> breaking change: must update sharp module, this is still conflicting with some node versions.
+You may have to roll sharp back with some conflicting versions.
+This is tested on node v20.12.2 and npm 10.5.2
+> Added font awesome w/package manager.
+This is a default font awesomme kit, and will not work on production sites without running `npm update '@awesome.me/kit-KITHASHHERE'`

+### **Version 1.0.6** 07-30-2024
+> patched small partial version

 ### **Version 1.0.5** 02-11-2024
 > update package json to support partials
 > added html template partials, update partial for globals (pure html)